drubinstein/pokerl/content/docs/chapter-1/the-loop.md

 ### Goal

-The goal of Tic-Tac-Toe is to win!
+The goal of Tic-Tac-Toe is to win.
 After a player has achieved 3-in-a-row, the game will reset.
-We call this beginning of game to end of game period an *episode*.
+We call the time it takes from beginning to the end of the game an *episode*.

 ### Environment

-The environment is the Tic-Tac-Toe game itself.
-The environment will be responsible for performing actions on the grid, i.e., marking squares, ensuring invalid moves are not played and determining when the game has ended.
+The environment is the Tic-Tac-Toe game.
+The environment will be responsible for handling actions, i.e., marking squares, ensuring invalid moves are not played, and determining when the game has ended.

 ### Observation

-The observation will be the current 3x3 grid represented as a 3x3 array.
+The observation will be the current 3x3 grid.
+It can be represented as a 3x3 array.

 ### Actions

 The action will be a coordinate to play on the grid.
-For example [0, 0] will mean mark on the upper left hand corner.
-[2, 2] will mean mark the lower right hand corner.
+For example [0, 0] means mark  the upper left hand corner.
+[2, 2] means mark the lower right hand corner.

 ### Rewards